Soto Ayam in Yogyakarta – Indonesia’s Chicken Noodle Soup for the Soul

 Soto ayam in Yogyakarta is an aromatic breakfast soup found right across Indonesia’s archipelago.
 Fondly called the country’s ‘chicken noodle soup for the soul’ and sold from charming food carts, Yogyakarta’s soto ayam has a light broth that’s clear and fragrant.

-I’d like to think that we went to Yogyakarta for Java’s awe-inspiring archaeological sites, namely the colossal Buddhist stupa of Borobudur and monumental Hindu temples of Prambanan, and stayed for the street food.
-The reality was that our trip was shorter than we normally would have liked and our culinary experiences, while wonderful, were all too brief, as delicious as they were.
+I’d like to think that we went to Yogyakarta for Java‘s awe-inspiring archaeological sites, namely the colossal Buddhist stupa of Borobudur and monumental Hindu temples of Prambanan, and stayed for the street food.
+The reality was that our Indonesia trip was shorter than we normally would have liked and our footpath feasting forays, while wonderful, were all too few and brief, as delicious as they were.

 We had spotted the words ‘SOTO AYAM’ – ‘chicken soup’; ‘ayam’ is chicken and ‘soto’ soup – on vintage wooden food carts all over Yogyakarta but it wasn’t until our last day in East Java’s old capital that we finally got to sample the fragrant, filling, Indonesian chicken noodle soup that is a beloved local street food specialty.